lrzjason/CaptionFlow/README.md

 For inquiries, please contact the maintainer at [lrzjason@gmail.com].

 ## Acknowledgments
+Special thanks to deepseek v3 help to construct the ui and the readme.

 Thank you to SmilingWolf for the inspiration from wd14 tagger.